 Here are a few ideas:

-- Make a Halloween sensory bin: I love that all you need for this one is some rice, food dye, vinegar and some spiders!
+- Make a Halloween sensory bin: I love that all you need for this one is rice, food dye, vinegar and spiders!

-How it works is that you get the kids to divide their ‘treats’ into two piles.
-One pile for the treats they love and the other for ones they aren’t as keen on.
+It works by getting the kids to divide their ‘treats’ into two piles.
+One pile for the treats they love and the other for those they aren’t keen on.
 They leave this second pile out for the ‘Switch Witch’ who comes overnight and swaps the food for some non-food treats.
-The year we tried it I changed the unwanted sweets for some sugar-free chewing gum (over fives only) and money.
+The year we tried it, I changed the unwanted sweets for some sugar-free chewing gum (over five only) and money.

 If this idea appeals to you, then give it a try.

-So, this is what works for my family and me, I’m not saying that this is the correct way to do Halloween.
+So, this is what works for my family and me; I’m not saying this is the correct way to do Halloween.
 You will know what works best for your family.
 But, whatever way you celebrate, I hope you all have a great Halloween!